 - Am I able to make a down payment on the property?

 - Over how many years do I want to pay a mortgage?

 - Do I need a new residential mortgage or am I refinancing an existing mortgage?

 The answers to these questions will help you and your mortgage broker determine the best plan for your future.
 Since there are a number of loan options available for home buyers, it is important to familiarize yourself with some of the basics.
 In general:

-- The larger the down payment, the better your loan options will be in terms of payment amount, interest rates, and length of loan.
+- The larger the down payment, the better your loan options will be in terms of the payment amount, interest rates, and length of the loan.

 - A fixed-interest rate will tend to be higher than an adjustable rate.

 - The longer the term of payback for your loan, the smaller the monthly mortgage payment.